Moser (glass company)

 Moser a.s. is a luxury glass manufacturer based in Karlovy Vary, Czech Republic (previously Ludwig Moser & Sons in Bohemia, Austria-Hungary).
-The company is known for manufacturing stemware, decorative glassware (such as vases, ashtray, candlestick), glass gifts and various art engravings.
-Moser is one of the most collected of 20th century decorative glass and has been used everywhere from palaces to local restaurants.
-From its beginnings in 1857, as a polishing and glass engraving workshop, it developed into a lead-free glass manufacturer lasting through the 20th century until the present.
-It is considered as the most luxurious Czech brand as well as one of the world's most famous brands of luxury crystal.
-Every piece of glass that is made by Moser is hand made.
+The company is known for manufacturing stemware, decorative glassware, including vases, ashtrays, candlesticks gift sets, and art engravings.
+Moser is one of the most collected 20th-century decorative glass and has been used extensively.
+From its beginnings in 1857, as a polishing and glass engraving workshop, it developed into a glass manufacturer that has lasted through the 20th century until the present.
+It is considered one of the most luxurious Czech brands and one of the globally known brands of luxury crystal.
+Moser glass is handmade.